peterm95018/docker-shibboleth/README.md

 `docker images`

 move the tarball to your host via sftp

 `docker save ssl-shib | gzip > ssl-shib-latest.tar.gz`

 import your image on your host

 `zcat ubuntu-latest.gz | docker import - ubuntu:latest`

-Finally, we'll run a container based on our image:
+Finally, we'll run a container based on our image with the ports exposed to the host.

 `docker run -d ssl-shib -p 80:80 -p 443:443`

+In AWS, you'll remember that you'll need to update your security group with the correct ports opened for your testing.